yangdanny97/yangdanny97.github.io/_posts/2024-11-15-chestnut-chicken.md

 - 1 tbsp minced garlic

 ### Directions
-1. Soak the dried shiitake for 4 hours, and once they're soft cut off the stems
+1. Soak the dried shiitake for 4 hours, and once they're soft cut off the stems.
+Keep the mushroom soaking water around and set it to the side.
 2. Use a knife to cut an X into each chestnut's shell.
 What I like to do is put the chestnut on the cutting board flat side down, position the knife on the top, and lightly hit the top of the knife until it cuts into the chestnut.
 3. Put 6 chestnuts at a time into the microwave spaced evenly around the edge, and heat for 30 seconds.
 4. Peel the chestnuts before they cool down, also taking care not to burn your fingers.